alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-hopefully not um you'll probably feel you'll probably feel quite annoyed quite upset at me and you might decide to take that out on me right imagine that we were living in the same house and you discover that I block to you that might be its own trigger for retaliation so
+hopefully not um you'll probably feel you'll probably feel quite annoyed quite upset at me and you might decide to take that out on me right

+{% slide assume_worst_intent 33 %}

+imagine that we
+were living in the same house and you discover that I block to you that might be its own trigger for retaliation so